 Font and Colors

-The basic focus of Energy Star’s visual identity is on cleanliness, simplicity, and minimalism.
-This label, as it were, is “saving” in itself due to the lack of many details.
-In it, even half of the name is encoded in a star, which makes the label much easier and well recognizable.
+The basic focus of Energy Star’s visual identity is cleanliness, simplicity, and minimalism.
+This label, as it were, is “saving” in itself due to its lack of many details.
+Even half of the name is encoded in a star, which makes the label much easier and more recognizable.

-The debut logo’s inscription was italic, fluent, and handwritten.
-Then the developers added a more understandable transcript to it – a printed version of the name, made in a font that simultaneously resembles Tyler Finck’s Atiga Medium and Christian Robertson’s Roboto Condensed.
+The debut logo’s inscription was italicized, fluent, and handwritten.
+Then, the developers added a more understandable transcript—a printed version of the name, made in a font that resembles Tyler Finck’s Atiga Medium and Christian Robertson’s Roboto Condensed.
 The palette is unstable and was once changed from monochrome to light blue combined with white.